- Indefinite Leave to Remain requirements

 - A natural disaster, such as a volcanic eruption

-- A Tier 2 (General) applicant who has been sponsored to work in a PhD level occupation
+- An applicant who has been sponsored to work in a PhD level occupation

-- Work undertaken overseas by certain full-time HM armed force reserve members
+- Work undertaken overseas by certain full-time HM armed force reserve member

-Also, absences taken by applicants with a Global Talent or Tier 1 Exceptional Talent visa may not be classed as periods of absence under certain conditions.
+- Absences taken by applicants with a Global Talent or Exceptional Talent visa may not be classed as periods of absence under certain conditions.

-To find out more about whether your time abroad will be classed as a period of absence, please call our Manchester immigration lawyers now on 0161 826 9783.
+To find out more about whether your time abroad will be classed as a period of absence, please call our immigration lawyers in Manchester now on 0161 826 9783.

 Indefinite Leave to Remain Advice